alscotty/chrome/README.md

 - Extension code
   - `extension.ts`: Entry-point for the extension
-  - `ipc.ts`: Handles communication between the Serenade app and the Chrome extension.
+  - `ipc.ts`: Handles communication between the Serenade app and WebChime Chrome extension.
 Also determines which command handler to send each incoming command to.
   - `extension-command-handler.ts`: Handles commands that do not need page content/require access to the browser APIs (e.g. tab management)
 - Content scripts
   - `content-script.ts`: Adds the tag containing the injected scripts and sets up communication between `ipc.ts` and the injected code